 Dermatophytosis or tinea is a fungal skin disease that can occur in both humans and animals.
 It is a superficial dermatological infection caused by a specific group of fungi known as dermatophytes.

-Depending on the location of the lesion, a specific name is given to the disease:
+Depending on the location of the lesion, a specific name is given to the disease, like for instance:

 - tinea corporis, when the disease appears on one or more areas of the body

-- tinea pedis, when the disease spreads to the feet
+- tinea pedis, when the disease is manifested on the feet or toes